gerpark/ftsim/docs/source/usage.rst

 The program can be used with different configurations, which are stored in the database.
-To choose a certain configuration, You have to pass the `project id` as parameter to the program.
+To choose a certain configuration, pass the `project id` as parameter to the program.
 So the program is usually startet from the command line.
 More information about options can be shown using the help option::